 So although many people experience pleasure from stimulating the front wall of the vagina, there is no firm explanation why.
 Nor is there a definite anatomical structure that we can identify as the G-spot.

 The anatomy is fascinating, but what we’re really after here is what society insists on calling the “female orgasm.”
 So it’s probably worth trying to find that sweet spot inside your vagina which may turn you on when it’s touched.
 Finding the G-spot might even bring you to a mind-blowing climax.

 Where can I find my G-spot?

 Insert two fingers into your vagina with your palm facing up and towards you.
 About two inches inside your vagina you should feel a spot where the tissue is slightly rougher than the surrounding vaginal wall.

-You may have an easier time finding this spot if you are already turned on so begin by losing yourself in that go-to fantasy about your hot coworker and by touching yourself in ways that you already know feel good for you.
+You may have an easier time finding this spot if you are already turned on.
+Begin by losing yourself in your go-to fantasy about a hot coworker (or whatever else does it for you), and touching yourself in ways that you already know feel good for you.
 Then move on to looking for your G-spot.
-Use lube if you need more slip and sliding power.
+Use lube if you need to.

 If you don’t feel a rough patch, that’s ok!
 Every vagina is different.
-For some people, the G-spot may be a true, identifiable spot but for others it’s a more generalized area on the frontal wall.
+For some people, the G-spot may be an actual, identifiable spot.
+For others, it’s a more generalized area on the front wall.